1987 NBA playoffs

 A ticket for Game 2 of the 1987 Western Conference Semifinals between the Houston Rockets and the Seattle SuperSonics.

 The 1987 NBA playoffs was the postseason tournament of the National Basketball Association's 1986–87 season.
 The tournament concluded with the Western Conference champion Los Angeles Lakers defeating the Eastern Conference champion Boston Celtics 4 games to 2 in the NBA Finals.
 The Lakers earned their 10th NBA championship, and Magic Johnson was named NBA Finals MVP for a then-record third time.

 This was the last time the Celtics would appear in the NBA Finals until 2008.
 Boston only advanced as far as the Conference Finals twice in that stretch: losing the following year to the Detroit Pistons in six games and in 2002 to the New Jersey Nets, also in 6 games.

 The Pistons appearance in the Eastern Conference Finals was the franchise's first (and their first Division/Conference Final appearance since 1962).
 It would be the first of five straight Conference Finals appearances for Detroit.
 They would make their first NBA Finals appearance since 1956 the following season, the first of 3 straight trips to the Finals (winning the last 2).

 The Warriors & Pacers made their first playoff appearances since 1977 and 1981 respectively.
 The Pacers also won their first NBA playoff game, in Game 3 of their first-round series against the Hawks.

-Game 5 of the Philadelphia/Milwaukee series would the final game in the amazing career of Julius Erving.
+Game 5 of the Philadelphia/Milwaukee series would the final game of Julius Erving's career.